arcus/education_fellows/SQL.md

 >
 > **Queries** are essentially questions or requests for data, written in a specific structure that your Relational Database can understand.

-The sections that follow will provide an overview of the basic syntax and structure used for composing **SQL** "**queries**" using these 3 peaces of information.

 You put these basic peaces of information together as shown below to create a SQL query:

 ```sql